 Vehicles, other than those loading and unloading Aircraft, shall not stop for any purpose other than in the areas specifically designated for loading, unloading, parking, and/or staging and only in the manner prescribed by signs, painted markings, or other means.
+No vehicle parking is allowed in front of the terminal building or along the airside in front of the playground.

 Displaying Vehicles and/or equipment for sale, lease, or rent at the Airport is prohibited unless previously authorized in writing by the General Manager.